Joshua Wong and two other Umbrella Movement leaders jailed in Hong Kong

 The aftermath of the protests saw many new political parties formed, led by young former protesters and advocating so-called "localist" ideas spanning the gamut of greater self-determination for Hong Kong to full independence from China -- an idea Beijing has angrily opposed and called for it to be controlled.

-September 2016 legislative elections saw record-level turnout, as votes "thumbed their noses at Beijing" and returned a raft of localist and localist-leaning politicians, including Law, then 23, the youngest-ever person elected to the city's parliament.
+September 2016 legislative elections saw record-level turnout, as voters "thumbed their noses at Beijing" and returned a raft of localist and localist-leaning politicians, including Law, then 23, the youngest-ever person elected to the city's parliament.

 Oathgate